 Spinalonga is a small island located at the entrance of Elounda lagoon and north of the Gulf of Mirabello.
 It has an area of 85 acres and its maximum height is 53 meters.

 The history of the island still inspires awe.
-It has been a Venetian fortress, a castle colony, a rebel refuge, a place of exile for lepers, a communication link with Cairo during the Second World War.
+It has been a Venetian fortress, a castle colony, a rebel refuge, a place of exile for lepers, and a communication link with Cairo during the Second World War.
 The island has been well fortified by the Venetians during their presence in Crete.
-From structural and architectural point of view and from an aesthetic view of the whole landscape, the island still retains an unsurpassed beauty.
+From a structural and architectural point of view and from an aesthetic view of the whole landscape, the island still retains an unsurpassed beauty.

 During the Hellenistic period or the Minoan years, the island was a stronghold of Olounites, which was built to protect the port of the ancient city Olous.
-Olous was the ancient town of Elounda, currently immersed under the strip of land that connects Elounda with the Peninsula of Kolokytha.
+Olous was the ancient town of Elounda, currently immersed under the strip of land that connects Elounda with the peninsula of Kolokytha.
 Olounda had an important harbor and sanctuary.